 This variable is automatically set when you use

-Emacs will use the first argument of
+define-derived-mode.
+Emacs will use the first argument as the value.

 When choosing a name, try to come up with a name so that user can tell what it is for, but also unique from other modes for the same language.
 For example, if your mode is for HTML, you don't want just name it

 html-mode, because many other people probably have created a mode of the same name, causing confusion and name conflict.

 The symbols in your package should have unique names to avoid multiple packages having the same name that can override each other.
 The conventional practice is that all your symbol's names in your mode should be prefixed by your mode name, or a abbreviation of your mode name.